fmongithub/Snake/ReadMe.txt

-this is a little exam project made for my university course of programming this work only in  windows cause is made with the windows API(windows.h), maybe in the future i'll do it for linux.
+this is a little exam project made for my university course of programminga,md this work only in  windows cause is made with the windows API(windows.h), maybe in the future i'll do it for linux.

 for compile it: gcc -o snake.exe snake.c